Message from Kevin Donohue, Managing Partner at Tower Genius.

 A rooftop can have antennas mounted on or above its parapet, on top of elevator shafts, and even have small flagpoles or rooftop cell towers mounted on them.
 They are usually more difficult to see from ground level and can have less of a visual impact by deployed on an existing structure.

-AirWave Management is a wireless rooftop leasing and rooftop site management company which works with building owners to develop profitable rooftop cellular antenna sites at locations where cellular antennas already exist.
-We bring additional revenue generating cellular tenants and carrier revenue to your site.
+Tower Genius is a wireless rooftop leasing and rooftop site management company which works with building owners to develop profitable rooftop cellular antenna sites at locations where cellular antennas already exist.
+We can help bring additional revenue generating cellular tenants and carrier revenue to your site.
 A single rooftop mobile antenna installation by a cellular service carrier can generate between $1,000 to up to $4,000 per month per carrier, depending on your location.
 Your square footage available on the rooftop will determine the number of carriers which can install rooftop antennas at your site.
 For example, Verizon Wireless and AT&T (Cingular) have a large equipment shelters that take up around 360 square feet which need to go on the roof or in a spare room or basement.
-Other carriers such as US Cellular, T-Mobile, Sprint- Nextel, Clearwire and Metro PCS use up much less space for their equipment.
+Other carriers such as US Cellular, T-Mobile and Sprint use up much less space for their equipment.

-AirWave Management helps building owners to further expand and develop rooftop wireless leased sites.
-If you've look at the rest of our website, you will see that our primary business is helping landlords to review and negotiate cell site leases all over the United States and Canada.
-We interact with the attorneys, and real estate managers from all the wireless carriers regularly in all of the major American and Canadian metropolitan wireless markets on lease agreements and lease amendments.
-These people in our Rolodex happen to be the same people who can potentially get the same carrier to review your rooftop as a potential site.
+Tower Genius helps building owners to further expand and develop rooftop wireless leased sites.
+If you've look at the rest of our website, you will see that our primary business is helping landlords to review and negotiate cell site leases all over the United States.

 As your rooftop antenna site management representatives, we will promote your location to our industry contacts and work on your behalf to secure additional rooftop cellular site leases, and expand the site to maximize revenue through the co-location of additional carriers, negotiating the best rates and terms possible.